im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git branch'](/.images/shell/1-step-shell-5.svg)

+Something that we'll address head-on is that Git often has multiple ways of doing the same thing.

-That feels like a lot of work just to start working on a new branch, luckily, `git switch` provides the `--create` or `-c` flag, which lets you create and switch all in one go.
+In our case, `git switch` provides the `--create` or `-c` flag, which lets you create and switch all in one go.

 Let's give it a shot and create a throwaway branch: